 Bachelor of Arts with majors in: Biochemistry, Chemistry, Criminal Justice, English, History, Mathematics, Modern Languages, Political Science, Psychology, and Sociology.

 Bachelor of Science with majors in: Biology, Chemistry, Computer Science, Criminal Justice, Earth Science, Environmental Science, Forensic Chemistry, Geology, Mathematics, Nursing, Physics, Political Science, Psychology, and Sociology.

-Minors in: Anthropology, Biology, Chemistry, Criminal Justice, Earth Science, English, French, Geology, History, Philosophy, Physics, Political Science, Psychology, Social Work, Sociology, Space Science, Spanish, and Writing.
+Minors in: Anthropology, Biology, Chemistry, Criminal Justice, Earth Science, English, French, Geology, History, Mathematics, Philosophy, Physics, Political Science, Psychology, Social Work, Sociology, Space Science, Spanish, and Writing.